Fact-checked

 Care after the procedure

-Depending on the goals of the mediastinotomy and the diagnosis, the duration of the procedure ranges from 30 minutes to two hours.
+Depending on the purpose of mediastinotomy and diagnosis, the duration of the procedure ranges from 30 minutes to two hours.

-After its completion - if there are no complications - patients are in a hospital for 24-48 hours.
-Post-procedure care includes hardware monitoring of respiration, pulse and heart rate, and body temperature monitoring.
-For severe pain, analgesics or NSAIDs are used.
-[9]
+After its completion – if there are no complications – patients stay in a medical facility for 24-48 hours.
+Post-procedural care includes hardware monitoring of breathing, pulse and heart rate, as well as body temperature control.
+In case of severe pain, analgesics or NSAIDs are used. [ 9 ]

-At home, according to the instructions given by the doctor, you should follow the rules of antiseptics and monitor the cleanliness of the dressing.
-Until the suture at the site of the incision has healed, taking a hot bath, increased physical activity and any sports activities are contraindicated.
-[10]
+At home, according to the instructions given by the doctor, you should follow the rules of antisepsis and keep the bandage clean.
+Until the suture at the incision site has healed, taking a hot bath, increased physical activity and any sports activities are contraindicated. [ 10 ]

 Reviews

-Mediastinotomy with biopsy can provide important information about lung and chest diseases that cannot be obtained with other methods.
-And the reviews of oncologists confirm the importance of histological confirmation of the regional nodal spread of a malignant lung tumor performed during mediastinotomy with mediastinoscopy - for choosing the most adequate treatment strategy.
+Mediastinotomy with biopsy can provide important information about lung and chest diseases that cannot be obtained by other methods.
+And oncologists' reviews confirm the importance of histological confirmation of regional nodal spread of malignant lung tumor performed during mediastinotomy with mediastinoscopy - for choosing the most adequate treatment strategy.